Bowery/website/markdown/DOCUMENTATION.md

 ## Queue

-Some tasks are best done in a delayed in the background.
+Some tasks are best done in the background.

 ```
 bowery.queue(function (bowery) {